implements7/metadata/README.md

 ## Usage

-The following example demonstrates creating a meta item, adding it to a box, and getting the contents as JSON output.
+The following example demonstrates creating meta items, adding them to a box, and getting the contents as JSON output.

 ```php
 <?php declare(strict_types=1);